Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 ## List of icons

-We are still adding icons right now, syncing to [antd](https://ant.design/components/icon/).
+We are keep syncing to [antd](https://ant.design/components/icon/) now.

 ```typescript
 import { NzIconModule } from 'ng-zorro-antd/icon';